The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 The reasons for the variation should be clearly documented.
 Variations should not be used to mask poor performance or serious underlying problems.
 The variation impact on original timeframes, deliverables and value for money should be assessed.
 If the effects are significant, senior management and other stakeholders must be consulted.

 Variations should be planned accordingly.
-Customers should be aware of the risk multiple contract changes make to a contract over time i.e. this may shift the overall allocation of contract risk or transfer particular risks to your Organisation.
+Customers should be aware of the risk that multiple contract changes make to a contract over time i.e. this may shift the overall allocation of contract risk or transfer particular risks to your Organisation.

 It is important to analyse all consequences of a proposed contract amendment.
 Make sure there are no detrimental effects to the contract or service levels.